 tapping or biting on the tooth causes pain

-pain sometimes starts for not apparent reason ( like it starts when you're not eating or drinking or chewing anything...or maybe it wakes you up during sleep )
+pain sometimes starts for no apparent reason ( like it starts when you're not eating or drinking or chewing anything...or maybe it wakes you up during sleep )

-These are all general indicators of what is called "irreversible pulpitis", which simply means that the nerve is irritated beyond its ability to repair itself.
+These are all general indicators of what is called "irreversible pulpitis", which simply means that the nerve is inflamed beyond its ability to repair itself.

 2010: John Kanka, DDS, who is a lecturer I greatly respect, has recently shown that a certain kind of dental cement that has been around for many years, known as polycarboxylate cement, may be the best choice for pulp-capping.
 Perhaps the most common trade name for this cement is Durelon.